goabstract/Marketing-for-Engineers/README.md

 * [How to Write Emails Like a CEO](https://medium.com/@Torbahax/how-to-write-emails-like-a-ceo-d6a2906611e0), by Andrew Torba
 * [5 rules for good email etiquette](https://byrslf.co/how-to-get-a-busy-person-to-respond-to-your-email-52e5d4d69671) by Mattan Griffel.
 * [Silicon Valley Etiquette](https://medium.com/@romainserman/silicon-valley-etiquette-6934cf6f8f73) by Romain Serman

+Check these guides on building partnerships (both for software & physical products):
+* [Co-Marketing: How to Reach New Customers With Strategic Partnerships](https://www.shopify.com/blog/195109129-co-marketing-strategic-partnerships) by Braveen Kumar.
+Reccomendations will suit companies, who have phisical products.

 ## 🕵️ Psychology in Marketing
 If you want to make a deeper dive into the user's brain, I will recommend you to learn disciplines on the intersection of marketing.